 From DST to AbH

 The idea of creating sleeper planes by adding tiers in a passenger cabin dates back almost to the beginnings of commercial aviation.
 Back in the 1930s, the legendary DC-3 actually began as a luxury sleeper transport, fittingly dubbed the Douglas Sleeper Transport (DST).
-The aircraft had a standard capacity of 14 passengers—the seven lower berths converted into 14 large seats for day travel while the seven upper berths folded into the ceiling.
+The aircraft had a standard capacity of 14 passengers—the seven lower berths converted into 14 large seats for daytime travel while the seven upper berths folded into the ceiling.
 There were two dressing rooms and lavatories located in the rear of the cabin; a galley provided hot meals.
 There was also a honeymoon cabin up front.
 In the railroad-oriented thinking of the time this was a flying Pullman car.

-Although the DST and similar designs that followed worked and were welcomed by long-haul air travelers with money to spare, such sleeper planes were ultimately canceled due to economic reasons.
+Although the DST and similar designs that followed worked and were welcomed by air travelers with money to spare, such sleeper planes were ultimately canceled due to economic reasons.
 While a DST could carry 14 to 16 passengers, a DC-3—the DST’s regular-seating counterpart—had a standard capacity of between 21 and 28 passengers, with a maximum capacity of 32 passengers.
 The significant passenger capacity reduction in the DST meant that these kinds of accommodations were too expensive for the average air traveler and, in the end, economically unsustainable.
 Since then, creating a cabin configuration capable of maintaining costs, while still providing all travelers with enough room to rest and sleep comfortably, has remained a seemingly unattainable ideal—pie in the sky.

 As flight routes steadily multiplied and became longer, people could fly farther and to more destinations than ever before; this, however, also led to the deterioration of the general flight experience.
 For many decades, the air-travel industry’s focus was solely oriented towards cost reduction, and seat pitch was constantly reduced.
 In recent years, the flying public’s requirements and the airline industry’s focus have gradually shifted—from absolute cost-efficiency and the search for the lowest possible airfare (at the expense of comfort) to a more value and comfort-oriented service; however, an integral solution that provides a lie-flat bed for every passenger on board, without affecting the bottom line for both carriers and passengers, has remained elusive.